google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 when building paper boxes or other 3-d items that require strength at

 adhered seams.
 That is when I usually reach for it.

-Red line tape has some great features.
+Tear and Tape has some great features.
 For example:

 I find a little of this tape goes a long way.

-Ordinary double-sided tape has other advantages:
+Ordinary double-sided tape has certain advantages: